Only 10X Faster High-Speed Abrasive Wafer Polishing System

 A wafer head with shallow vacuum grooves on the surface of the wafer plate allows quick and strong attachment of wafer discs.
 Single or multiple rigid wafers can be mounted of the flexible wafer discs.

-The wafer head has a slide housing that is concentric with a hollow drive housing and the wafer head contains a pressure chamber.
+The wafer head has a very stiff slide housing that is concentric with a hollow drive housing where the wafer head contains a pressure chamber.

 Air Bearing Rotary Union

 A friction-free air bearing rotary union is used to provide high-speed 3,000 rpm continuous operation.
-Standard sliding-contact rotary unions cannot operate at high speeds without over-heating due to friction.
+Standard sliding-contact rotary unions cannot operate at these high speeds without over-heating due to friction.